analogdevicesinc/doctools/docs/ci.rst

    }

-Notice how the "name" and "label" for path ``prs/staging/new-feature`` was used to provide a more concise but clearer name to this entry.
+Notice how the "name" and "label" for path ``prs/staging/new-feature`` was used to provide a concise but clearer name to this entry.

 Further notes
 +++++++++++++